 CRO = contract research organization

 Figure 1.
-The Total Number of On-site Good Clinical Practice (GCP) Inspections for Clinical Investigators, Sponsors and Contract Research Organizations for CDER Marketing Applications in Fiscal Year 2015 – 2021
+The Total Number of On-site Good Clinical Practice (GCP) Inspections for Clinical Investigators, Sponsors, and Contract Research Organizations for CDER Marketing Applications in Fiscal Years 2015 – 2021

 This graph demonstrates the pandemic impact on on-site GCP inspections.
 On average, there were 481 on-site GCP inspections conducted yearly from FY2015 to FY2019.
-The total number of on-site GCP inspections conducted in FY2020 and FY2021 was 370 and 451, representing a 23% and 6% decrease, respectively, compared to the yearly average of 481 for FY2015 through FY2019.
+The total number of on-site GCP inspections conducted in FY2020 and FY2021 was 370 and 451, representing a 23% and 6% decrease, respectively.

 Figure 2.
-The Total Number of Good Clinical Practice (GCP) Activities Conducted for Clinical Investigators, Sponsors and Contract Research Organizations for Marketing Applications in Fiscal Year 2015 – 2021
+The Total Number of Good Clinical Practice (GCP) Activities Conducted for Clinical Investigators, Sponsors, and Contract Research Organizations for Marketing Applications in Fiscal Years 2015 – 2021

 GCP activities included on-site GCP inspections and GCP evaluations using alternative methods.
-Alternative methods contributed to 10% and 8% to total GCP activities in FY2020 and FY2021, respectively.
+Alternative methods contributed 10% and 8% to total GCP activities in FY2020 and FY2021, respectively.